1890 Statute Miles (round trip)

 Our plan involved leaving Saturday morning and just making the first leg

 of the trip up to Tunica for the day.
-There we would meet with some
+There we would would meet with some

 friends and have some barbecue, a few beers and a good time, then spent the